 The content colour volume SEI message shall not be present, and decoders shall ignore it, when any of the following conditions is true:

-– Any of the values of transferCharacteristics, colour_primaries, and matrix_coeffs has a value defined as unspecified.
+– Any of the values of transferCharacteristics, colour_primaries, and matrix_coefficients has a value defined as unspecified.

 – The value of transfer_characteristics is equal to 2, 4, or 5.